niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

 # 10. Scene

-The Scene represents the 3D workspace/presentation structure.
+The Scene represents the framework-independent 3D workspace/presentation model.

 A SceneNode is not an AtlasResource.

-The Scene therefore provides a presentation representation of engineering objects without becoming a second engineering model.
+The Scene provides presentation structures without becoming a second engineering model.

+The v0.1 Scene architecture is renderer-independent.
+It does not itself implement:

+- a production renderer,
+- WebGL/WebGPU/Three.js integration,
+- raycasting,
+- input event handling,
+- persistence,
+- exchange,
+- or agent execution.

-Users can interact with the Scene while the canonical Atlas model remains authoritative.
+The canonical Atlas model remains authoritative.

 ---

 # 11. Camera

-The Camera controls the viewport's viewing state.
+The Camera represents viewport viewing state within the workspace model.

 Camera state is presentation state.

-Changing the camera does not change a Resource's engineering identity.
+Changing camera state does not change a Resource's engineering identity.

+A production graphics viewport or renderer is outside the verified v0.1 foundation.

 ---

 # 12. Navigation

-Navigation controls how users move through the workspace.
+Navigation represents workspace navigation state.

 Navigation state is separate from Project and Resource state.

-Viewport navigation should therefore not be interpreted as an engineering modification.
+Changing navigation state does not itself constitute an engineering modification.

 ---

 # 13. Selection

-Selection identifies a Resource for the current workspace context.
+Selection identifies a Resource for the current workspace/application context.

 Selection is based on Atlas identity but is not itself canonical Resource ownership.